Percept-Health-Solve/seir-model/Parameter_init.md

 Last updated: 10 June 2020.
 Parameter values/distributions shown only for age-banded model.

+Calibration is done through the use of sampling-importance-resampling (Rubin 1987).

 ## Parameter values

 There are four different types of parameter in the model: